 Is Gluten Intolerance Just a Fad

+Is gluten intolerance just a fad?
 Unfortunately, no, it’s not.
-I’m sure that there are many gluten sensitive people out there who wish it never existed but with how over-processed our food has become, more and more individuals are realizing they have varying levels of gluten intolerance.
+I’m sure that there are many gluten-sensitive people out there who wish it never existed but with how over-processed our food has become, more and more individuals are realizing they have varying levels of gluten intolerance.

 For years, many doctors believed there was only one type of gluten sensitivity – Celiac Disease.
 Doctors originally thought that if you weren’t displaying the symptoms of severe diarrhea and cramping after eating gluten that there were no signs pointing to gluten intolerance.
 It wasn’t until the 1980’s that modern medicine first discovered and acknowledged that there could be varying types of gluten sensitivity.